jtakayama/makahiki/doc/installation-makahiki-vagrant-running-makahiki.rst

 and describes the process for starting and stopping the Makahiki web server.

-Here, ``%`` indicates that a command can be performed from any working directory in the virtual machine.
+.. note:: In this article, a "``%``" prompt indicates that a command can be performed from any working directory in the virtual machine.
 Directories are specified otherwise.

 Initialize Makahiki
 -------------------